freiheit-com/famous-pony-examples/README.md

 # famous-pony-examples
-Example code of a famous introduction presentation
+Example code of a famo.us introduction presentation